-The workshop aims to identify practical, policy-relevant approaches to ageing that link care systems, labour mobility, and responsible technological change across Australian and South Asian context
+The workshop aims to identify practical, policy-relevant approaches to aging that link care systems, labour mobility, and responsible technological change across Australia and South Asia.

 Australia, like many high-income countries, is facing the combined pressures of population ageing, rising demand for care services, and persistent labour shortages in aged care, disability support, health, agriculture, and other essential sectors.
 These pressures have renewed interest in well-designed labour mobility programs, including Australia’s Pacific Australia Labour Mobility (PALM) scheme, as part of a broader response to workforce needs, regional development, and social protection challenges.